Dusky-footed woodrat: Diet

-Dusky-footed woodrats are chiefly herbivorous, but will eat insects, especially mealworms and crickets if offered; they eat a variety of cuttings from branches, leaves, fruits, and nuts.
+Dusky-footed woodrats are chiefly herbivorous, but will eat insects, especially mealworms and crickets if offered.
+Their main diet consists of cuttings from branches, inner bark, fungi, leaves, seeds, greens, fruits, and nuts.
 Woodrats store food cuttings in their nests; with nests averaging 4.5 species of herbivorous vegetation, though they tend to have a dominant food source making up the majority of cuttings, oak (Quercus) is preferred if available.
 While most woodrats are habitat generalists, eating many varieties of plants, there is evidence of local specialization in diets.
-For example, significant differences have been observed in the diets of woodrats living only one kilometer apart, with one group living in juniper forest showing a preference for western juniper and the other, in mixed coniferous forest, substisting largely on incense cedar.
+For example, significant differences have been observed in the diets of woodrats living only one kilometer apart, with one group living in juniper forest showing a preference for western juniper and the other, in mixed coniferous forest, subsisting largely on incense cedar.

 Predators

 Woodrats are prey items of owls, coyotes, hawks, weasels, skunks, snakes, and cats.
 These predators, along with humans, keep woodrat populations under control.

 If a predator attacks a woodrat's nest, the woodrat may take shelter in another nearby nest.
-Woodrats alert each other of nearby predators by rattling their tails.
+Dusky-footed woodrats create a rattling sound by shaking their tails on the ground, all to alert each other of nearby predators and give a warning sign to predators themselves.
+The tail too can be used to initiate a fight with another woodrat.

 Behavior

 Nesting

 Woodrats build extensive nests in trees, on the ground, and on bluffs with dense vegetation or rock cover.
 The conical shaped nests can be two to eight feet tall and are made of sticks, bark, and various plant matter.
 One nest can house successive generations of woodrats, with offspring adding to nests making them larger.
 The nests can have many rooms used for food storage, resting, nurseries, and protection.
 Nests can be built in harsh, inaccessible places such as thorny brush or poison oak patches.
-One study suggests that dusky-footed woodrats of California have been found to selectively place California bay leaves (Umbellularia) around the edges of their nest within their stickhouses to control levels of ectoparasites such as fleas.
+One study suggests that dusky-footed woodrats of California have been found to selectively place California bay leaves (Umbellularia) around the edges of their nest within their middens to control levels of ectoparasites such as fleas.
 The leaves contain volatile organic compounds which are toxic to flea larvae.
-Among the terpenes most toxic to flea larvae in the bay leaves are umbellelone, cineole, and cymene.
+Among the terpenes most toxic to flea larvae in the bay leaves are umbellulone, cineole, and cymene.
 Wood rats are believed to have evolved this behavioral adaptation to cope with the environmental stresses posed by ectoparasites.

 One study finds that a woodrat's maternal nest is an integral part of its nesting habits.
 When their mother moves nests, woodrats that remain in the maternal nest have a better chance of surviving than woodrats that follow their mother to her new nest.
 Woodrats move to the nearest viable, empty nest to their maternal nest, settling permanently after at least two moves.
 They often return to the maternal nest to visit.